You've unlocked Free Shipping

 Understanding how to season and care for your cast iron cookware is essential for maximising its performance and longevity.
 With just a little bit of love and attention, your cast iron pieces can be passed down for generations, each meal adding another layer to its rich culinary history.

 Each of our cast iron pans takes about a week to make, and all are forged to our exacting specification by the best forge in France - the home of cast iron.
 The operation is extremely precise and painstaking involving over one hundred different processes.
 Everything must be specified, monitored and adjusted.
 All must be done equally well.
 After all, the enduring honesty and beauty of cast iron lies in it's durability.
-No corners therefore can be cut.
-No compromises can be made.
-Everything must be correct.
+No corners therefore can be cut, and no compromises made.

 Our pans use a blend of up to 80% recycled materials, as well as a carefully controlled blend of silicone and other alloys.
 The exact composition of the molten iron in the kiln is tested hourly using a spectrometer to ensure total consistency.